liqotech/dashboard/README.md

 # LiqoDash
-LiqoDash is a web-based UI for **Liqo**.
+LiqoDash is a web-based UI for [Liqo](https://github.com/LiqoTech/liqo).
 It allows you to visualize and manage all the Liqo components, as well as manage the status of the Liqo system itself.
 LiqoDash is also a general purpose, dynamic dashboard that let you create your own views, and fully customize your resources.